samiulabir201/Data-Structure/Data Structure.md

 </p>

 The time and space complexity of both implementations is O(m^2) where m is the length of multipliers.
 We will talk about more in depth about time and space complexity at the end of this chapter.

+### Time and Space Complexity

+Finding the time and space complexity of a dynamic programming algorithm may sound like a daunting task.
+However, this task is usually not as difficult as it sounds.
+Furthermore, justifying the time and space complexity in an explanation is relatively simple as well.
+One of the main points with DP is that we never repeat calculations, whether by tabulation or memoization, we only compute a state once.
+Because of this, the time complexity of a DP algorithm is directly tied to the number of possible states.

+If computing each state requires F time, and there are n possible states, then the time complexity of a DP algorithm is O(n⋅F).
+With all the problems we have looked at so far, computing a state has just been using a recurrence relation equation, which is O(1).
+Therefore, the time complexity has just been equal to the number of states.
+To find the number of states, look at each of your state variables, compute the number of values each one can represent, and then multiply all these numbers together.

+Let's say we had 3 state variables: i, k, and holding for some made up problem. i is an integer used to keep track of an index for an input array nums, k is an integer given in the input which represents the maximum actions we can do, and holding is a boolean variable.
+What will the time complexity be for a DP algorithm that solves this problem?
+Let n = nums.length and K be the maximum actions possible given in the input. i can be from 0 to nums.length, k can be from 0 to K, and holding }can be true or false.
+Therefore, there are n⋅K⋅2 states.
+If computing each state is O(1), then the time complexity will be O(n⋅K⋅2)=O(n⋅K).

+Whenever we compute a state, we also store it so that we can refer to it in the future.
+In bottom-up, we tabulate the results, and in top-down, states are memoized.
+Since we store states, the space complexity is equal to the number of states.
+That means that in problems where calculating a state is O(1), the time and space complexity are the same.
+In many DP problems, there are optimizations that can improve both complexities - we'll talk about this later.